Boat tours are not only one of the most elegant and relaxing ways to discover the Coast of the Gods, but it is also one of the safest.

 The motor vessel is cleaned and sanitised after each crossing.

-The distributors, with disinfectant solution for hand cleaning, are placed in all the rooms.
+The distributors, with a disinfectant solution for hand cleaning, are placed in all the rooms.

 The company specifies that it will comply, over the course of the months, with all the provisions that, from time to time, will be issued by governments and regions, “scrupulously following the protocols for maritime transport”.